MichaelPatzer/ReCrystal/README.md

 <img width="724" alt="ReCrystal_result" src="https://github.com/MichaelPatzer/ReCrystal/assets/135106090/0d600afb-2159-4e21-9bad-0c6b63c8be77">

-Fig. 1: ORTEP of a fragment of calcium tartrate tetrahydrate - Ellipsoids on 50 % propability level.
+Fig. 1: ORTEP of a fragment of calcium tartrate tetrahydrate - Ellipsoids on 50 % propability level; after refinement with ReCrystal V3.3.

 ## Step by step refinement

 To obtain this refinement result, the structure must first be solved (e.g. shelxT).
 After the IAM refinement, ReCrystal could be used to refine the structure model shown in Figure 1.
+In the residual density one finds systematic undescribed electron density between atomic centres.
+In addition, Henn and Meindl's fractal analysis shows an asymmetric shape.